New York DFS Adopts Guidance to Prevent AI-Driven Discrimination in Insurance

 The new guidance specifically addresses the use of external consumer data and information sources (ECDIS) and AI systems (AIS) by insurers.
 While these technologies can simplify and expedite insurance underwriting and pricing processes, they also carry the potential for significant consumer harm if not properly managed.
 The guidance mandates that insurers establish robust governance and risk management frameworks to mitigate these risks.

-The DFS developed this guidance after carefully considering feedback from various stakeholders, including regulated entities, trade associations, advisory firms, universities, and the general public.
-This inclusive approach highlights the department’s commitment to developing balanced and effective regulatory frameworks.
+DFS developed this guidance after an extensive public engagement process.
+The department consulted with regulated entities, trade associations, advisory firms, universities, and the general public.
+This inclusive approach reflects the agency’s goal of crafting balanced and effective AI oversight that supports both innovation and consumer protection.

 Need Help?